thomasballinger/dalsegno/readme.md

 The ES5/6 features in the code are limited to those implemented in Chrome, Firefox, and Node without requiring any flags.

-I'd be open to adding a build system if you write the PR, if I do it myself it's going to be Webpack.
+I'd love to move to webpack, I just haven't prioritized it.

-Ideas for improvements
+potential todos

 * Scrubber for viewing preview states and play button to resume execution at that arbitrary point